 When to start treatment?

 It is a big step for most patients to start taking medication.
 At the moment it still looks like HIV inhibitors (ART) will have to be used for life.
 This is because the current generation of HIV inhibitors only suppress the HIV virus but do not completely eradicate it from the body.
-When the ART is stopped, the concentration of HIV virus in the blood usually quickly rises again.
-Many patients find it a frightening thought of having to take medicines for the rest of their lives.
-In addition, patients often fear the possible side effects of the ART.
-Many older HIV inhibitors caused lipodystrophy in some of the patients: this is a condition in which the subcutaneous fatty tissue disappears from the face and limbs and instead increases in the abdomen.
+When ART is stopped, the concentration of the HIV virus in the blood usually quickly rises again.
+Many patients find the thought of having to take medicines for the rest of their lives frightening.
+In addition, patients often fear the possible side effects of ART.
+Many older HIV inhibitors caused lipodystrophy in some of the patients: this is a condition in which the subcutaneous fatty tissue disappears from the face and limbs and increases in the abdomen.
 This side effect is seen much less often with the newer drugs.
-But invisible side effects (such as an increase in cholesterol, kidney function disorders and osteoporosis) can also occur with the use of ART.
-It is therefore important that ART is not started unnecessarily early, but also not too late.
+But invisible side effects (such as an increase in cholesterol, kidney function disorders and osteoporosis) can also occur when using ART.

 - Patient motivation: